kn1ght/math-parser/README.md

 - works with basic math operators (+, -, \*, /)
 - supports any custom functions (should provide map for function arguments quantity and map for functions)
 - supports unary minuses
-- supports dynamic parameters (should provide map for their values)
+- supports dynamic variables (should provide map for their values)

 ### Math-parser can: